holycrap872/ucls-ms-intro-to-cs/CourseMaterials/05_bits_and_binary/00_morse_code/lesson_plan.md

 ### Potential Extension

-- As a class, encode in scratch a morse code encoder that uses the tree (nested if/else)
+- As a class, encode in scratch a Morse code encoder that uses the tree (nested if/else)

 ### Resources